single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/util_pandas.md

 def ascii_to_unicode_pandas_readback(df: pd.DataFrame) -> pd.DataFrame
 ```

-Implements the 'decode on read' part of our ASCII/Unicode logic
+Implements the 'decode on read' part of our ASCII/Unicode logic.